 Go to Start

 > Folder Options and Search

 > View tab

-Fill in the check box next to View hidden files, folders and drives
+Check the box next to View hidden files, folders and drives

-, and empty the check box next to Hide extensions for files whose type is known
+.
+Uncheck the box next to Hide extensions for files whose type is known

 and Hide protected files of the operating system

 Create a folder on your desktop called Win7

 .
 Open the folder, and create two folders titled Sources